Nintendo Switch: Third-party support

 Nintendo had previously relied more on providing its own internally developed tools and libraries that third-party developers would use to develop games for earlier systems.
 With the Switch, the company went a different route.
 According to Takahashi, "we have been aiming to realize an environment in which a variety of different third-party developers are able to easily develop compatible software", taking advantage of the Nvidia chipset's support for many standard libraries that allows for ease of transition from other platforms to the Switch.
 Unity Technologies, Epic Games, and the Khronos Group pledged support to help developers bring games to the Switch using their game engines and middleware, Unity, Unreal Engine 4, and the Vulkan and OpenGL graphical APIs, respectively; for instance, the Unreal Engine toolkit was updated in February 2017 to provide beta testing for native support for Switch games, with full support added by May 2017.
 In March 2018, Nintendo announced it had also gained support of YoYo Games' GameMaker Studio 2 engine for the Switch.
-Miyamoto said that Nintendo's own developers have "mastered" engines like Unreal, so that while it would be unlikely that Nintendo would release a first-party title using such software, they can help support developers using these tools on the Switch.
-Several indie developers who have previously worked on Nintendo's consoles said that the Switch was "the least demanding Nintendo console" they have developed for.
+Miyamoto said that Nintendo's own developers have "mastered" engines like Unreal, so that while it would be unlikely that Nintendo would release a first-party game using such software, they can help support developers using these tools on the Switch.
+Several indie developers who have previously worked on Nintendo's consoles said that the Switch was "the least demanding Nintendo console" they have developed.

 In addition to these third-party middleware solutions, Nintendo developed its own NintendoWare Bezel Engine for first- and third-party developers, first announced in 2018, aimed "to provide an environment that can create interesting games in a short period of time while keeping development costs as low as possible".
 Games like Tetris 99 and Clubhouse Games: 51 Worldwide Classics were developed in this engine.

-By 2022, the Switch was generally considered to have reversed the trend of flagging third party support for Nintendo consoles and game platforms, something that was attributed to Nintendo having made concerted outreach efforts towards third parties to bring them on board; several major third party franchises and developers, including Grand Theft Auto, The Elder Scrolls, The Witcher, Alan Wake, Nier, Persona, Diablo, Dark Souls, Life Is Strange, Borderlands, Overwatch, Devil May Cry, Dragon's Dogma, Saints Row, Danganronpa, and Portal making their Nintendo home console debuts on the Switch, and several others, such as Doom, Wolfenstein, Civilization, Assassin's Creed, Tales, Monster Hunter, Resident Evil, Final Fantasy, Dragon Quest, Mortal Kombat, and Burnout making their return to Nintendo hardware after prolonged absences.
+By 2022, the Switch was generally considered to have reversed the trend of flagging third party support for Nintendo consoles and game platforms, something that was attributed to Nintendo having made concerted outreach efforts towards third parties to bring them on board.
 Positive analyses of the Switch's impact on Nintendo's third party relations were, however, frequently laced with the caveat that Nintendo would have to work to transition their third party support from the Switch to the Switch's successor properly, something they had routinely failed at in the past.